 CEN literally teaches you to avoid.
 Avoid feelings, avoid meaningful topics, avoid, avoid, avoid.
 Then, when you’re done avoiding, avoid some more.

 Just say you were to spy on an emotionally neglectful family’s event; you might see many things.
 You might see crazy jokiness, lots of meaningless chatter about events, weather, or other people, or you might see people not communicating at all.
 Every CEN family finds its own ways to avoid feelings.

 Anyone might see what looks like a perfectly normal family having the best holiday.
 But, they don’t know that people in the room are secretly struggling and looking for the nearest exit.

 All of this sound a lot like how your family looks or feels?

 Here are some tips to get you through until January:

-1. Recognise that you’re probably going to feel a lot of fear, obligation, and guilt.
+1. Recognize that you’re probably going to feel a lot of fear, obligation, and guilt.

 Feelings don’t have to be acted on.
-It’ll be uncomfortable as heck, but keep your eye on the prize — getting through the season as best as you possibly can.
+It’ll be uncomfortable as hell, but keep your eye on the prize — getting through the season as best as you possibly can.

 2. Keep in mind that it’s not your fault.